Abandoned & Little-Known Airfields:

 A closeup from the 1957 aerial view, showing what appear to be 2 sets of aircraft carrier catapults &/or arresting gear, installed on the south side of Mustin Field.

-A closeup from the 1957 aerial view, showing what appears to be an amazing variety of aircraft parked on the ramp on the southwest side of Mustin Field.
+A closeup from the 1957 aerial view, showing amazing variety of aircraft parked on the ramp on the southwest side of Mustin Field.

 The 1960 Jeppesen Airway Manual (courtesy of Chris Kennedy)